harrisonmolloy/ks-explore/README.md

 # Kate-Sylvester-Explore

-A introduction to the KS brand for prospective stockists.
+An introduction to the KS brand for prospective stockists.